 You have a finite supply of water.
 You need to be more aware of water usage than you may be at home.
 Your water mileage will vary with the number of people sharing the RV.

-Even though we had a toilet, we would still alternate with the porta-potties.
-You should only use one-ply RV toilet paper with your RV toilet.
+Even though you have a toilet, you should still alternate with the porta-potties.
+Only use one-ply RV toilet paper with your RV toilet.
 Otherwise you may experience problems.

 Just flag ’em down!

 The trucks that service RVs make their rounds between 9 am and 9 pm, and they have an amber flashing light on the top and a big “RV ONLY” sign on the side.
 The trucks patrol their “zones” in the city all day, and you can flag them down for service as they roam their quadrants, or stop them while they’re in the broader neighborhood and request a local visit.
 In case of dire emergency/missed opportunity, you can also pedal out to Fire & Services, where you will find a Help Desk and make an appointment (out past the outer road and 6:30).